 permission is only meaningful for the

-root org you will need to change to the root org in the GUI first, in
+root org you should ensure that you are in the root org in the GUI before

 Once the new org is created you can assign users to the Org using the Adding a New User procedure.